splace/angle/README.md

 an Angle type.

-encoded as an unsigned integer with the intergers whole range representing one revolution, creating a 'modulus arithmetic' type, the zero so being transparent in the problem-space. only up to 1 revolution can be represented, thus higher/lower values are automatically converted to the same angle within one revolution. multi-turn angles need to held as an Angle plus an integer number of rotations.
+encoded as an unsigned integer with its whole range representing one revolution, thus creating a 'modulus arithmetic' type. multi-turn angles need to held as an Angle and a number of rotations.

 this modulus behaviour occurs fundamentally, so this type doesn't require/have its own maths operators.